 - Candidate’s contributions to and impact on the field of cell biology and the life sciences.

 - Candidate’s contributions to achieving additional areas of the ASCB mission.

 - Candidate’s demonstrated commitment to diversity, equity, and inclusion.

 How to Apply

-- A biosketch that follows the NIH (or similar format) no longer than 5 pages.
+- A biosketch that follows the NIH (or similar format), no longer than 5 pages.

-- A narrative statement of no more than 2 pages that addresses how your, or your nominee’s, achievements have contributed to the advancement of at least 3 of the 5 core elements of the ASCB mission statement, with one of the elements addressing the nature of this award.
+- A narrative statement of no more than 2 pages that addresses how the candidate’s achievements have contributed to the advancement of at least 2 of the 5 core elements of the ASCB mission statement, with one of the elements addressing the nature of this award.
 The statement should be written by the candidate.

 - Two letters of support, neither longer than 2 pages.

 Nominees for and recipients of ASCB honorific awards and prizes are expected to exemplify and to continue to exemplify the highest standards of professional conduct.
 Letters of support should explicitly address whether a nominee’s professional conduct over their career embodies the principles and expectations noted in ASCB’s Mission Statement, the Community Code of Conduct, the Honorific Code of Conduct and the Workforce Diversity Statement.

 As a founder of the Declaration on Research Assessment (DORA https://sfdora.org/), the ASCB does not use journal impact factors or other journal-based metrics in the evaluation process for its award candidates.
 The ASCB looks at an individual’s research contributions and impact on the field, rather than the prestige of the journals where work is published.